Slicer/Slicer/Docs/user_guide/modules/markups.md

 Click "Place multiple control points" checkbox to keep placing control points continuously, without the need to click the place button after each point.

-2. Left-click in the slice or 3D views to place points
+2. Left-click in the slice or 3D views to place points.

-3. Right-click to finish point placement
+3. Double-left-click or right-click to finish point placement.

 ### Edit point positions in existing markups